Creating Custom Reports in MS Project: A Step-by-Step Guide

 Microsoft Project

-MS Project is a set of tools that deals with project and portfolio management.
-It is used in a multitude of industries such as financial services, government, retail, and many more.
+MS Project is a set of tools for project and portfolio management.
+It is used in a multitude of industries, including financial services, government, retail, and many more.
 The suite of tools is utilized to set goals for teams and create schedules for customers.
-It is also used in distributing and managing the resources and budget of the company.
+It is also used to distribute and manage the company’s resources and budget.

 What are the obligations of a project manager?

-You might ask, what does a project manager do?
+You might ask, ” What does a project manager do?
 Well, they plan and execute projects while managing the budget and resources.
-They also play important leadership roles where they assign teams and tell them the goals of a project.
-They also communicate with clients and supervise projects to see them finished in a set period.
+They also play important leadership roles, assigning teams and setting project goals.
+They also communicate with clients and supervise projects to ensure they are completed within a set period.

 Types of Reports